Error in the Euclidean Preference Model: Three Questions

-Deriving the exact probability that a circulant pathology of size $k$ arises in a randomly generated profile appears to be beyond the current capabilities of combinatorics, but there is some related work.
-For example, consider a particular circulant pathology constructed using fixed subset of all $A$ alternatives, with a fixed reference order for individual $1$.
-The set of all $A!$ possible preferences can be partitioned into those that could play the role of individual $1$, those that could be individual $2$ etc., and those that cannot be part of the pathology because the order in which the $k$ alternatives appear does not match any of the preferences used in the pathology.
-The probability that this specific pathology arises is the probability that when choosing $I$ preferences uniformly at random, we choose at least one from all but the last part in this partition.
+Deriving the exact probability that a circulant pathology of size $k$ arises in a randomly generated profile appears difficult, but there is some related work.
+For example, consider a particular circulant pathology constructed using fixed subset of all $A$ alternatives, consistent with a fixed circular permutation of those alternatives.
+The set of all $A!$ possible preferences can be partitioned into those that could play the role of individual $1$, those that could be individual $2$ etc., and those that cannot be part of the pathology because the order in which the $k$ alternatives appear does not match any of the necessary sub-preferences.
+The probability that this specific pathology arises is the probability that when choosing $I$ preferences independently and uniformly at random, we choose at least one from all but the last part in this partition.
 This can be framed as the probability of completing a particular row on a bingo card within $I$ draws (with replacement).
 It is also closely related to the \emph{coupon collector problem} \cite{neal2008} in probability theory.
 However, results for these problems are not easily generalized to the situation in which every possible subset of alternatives of size $k\geq d+2$ might be used to construct the pathology.

 From another angle, we might start from the probability that $k$ randomly chosen preferences contain a common sub-preference over any subset of $k$ alternatives, and then hope to adjust the probability to account for the circulant offset.
 The closest work to this is a set of papers on the longest common subsequences in random words or permutations \cite{bukh2014,houdre2018,houdre2022}, however so far this work is limited to the setting of $k=2$.